 The 1920/21 campaign is now considered a landmark one seeing as it featured the debut of Gino Bellotto, whose record of 17 seasons with the club still stands today.

-And the next year they came the closest they have ever come to a domestic cup victory, finishing as Coppa Italia runners up following a 1-0 defeat to Vado in the final.
+During the subsequent year they came the closest they have ever been to a domestic cup victory, finishing as Coppa Italia runners-up following a 1-0 defeat to Vado in the final.

-The club spent the majority of the 1930s and 40s in Serie B, but they almost claimed the Serie A Scudetto title in 1954/55 when they were pipped at the last by Milan.
+The club spent the majority of the 1930s and 40s in Serie B, but they almost claimed the Serie A Scudetto title in 1954/55 when they were pipped to the post by Milan.

 However, a subsequent decline saw them slip into Serie C in 1963/64, where they remained until they rejoined Serie B in 1978 and went back up to the top flight the following year.